 C2.
 Name Data consumption via multiple open Machine to Machine (M2M) interfaces Category Manifestation Weight 50% Question type Multiple choice (1 answer possible) Rationale This item assesses the technical means (machine to machine interfaces) that are used by the digital public service to consume data, information and knowledge from other services (at the level of information systems).
 This item examines the technical behavioral interoperability specifications of the data, information and knowledge consumed by the digital public service from other services.
 This item is compliant with the EIRA ABB Machine to Machine Interface Question To what extent does the digital public service consume data, information and knowledge via multiple open Machine to Machine (M2M) interfaces?
-The digital public service consumes data, information and knowledge via a single, custom-built, non-open Machine to Machine (M2M) interface (e.g. via a data infrastructure specific to the service, not designed for reuse, including database interconnections, database links, database views, etc.) The digital public service consumes data, information and knowledge via a single open Machine to Machine (M2M) interface (e.g. via file transfer, exchange of flat files, documents, etc.) The digital public service consumes most data, information and knowledge via multiple, open Machine to Machine (M2M) interfaces (e.g. APIs, web services (REST, SOAP) etc.) The digital public service consumes any data, information and knowledge via multiple, open Machine to Machine (M2M) interfaces (e.g. APIs, web services (REST, SOAP) etc.) The digital public service consumes any data, information and knowledge via multiple, open Machine to Machine (M2M) interfaces (e.g. APIs, web services (REST, SOAP) etc.) The digital public service consumes any data, information and knowledge via multiple, open Machine to Machine (M2M) interfaces (e.g. APIs, web services (REST, SOAP) etc.) The digital public service consumes any data, information and knowledge via multiple, open Machine to Machine (M2M) interfaces (e.g. APIs, web services (REST, SOAP) etc.) Examples Data exchange between services is done using file transfers A specific data exchange mechanism is used such as eDelivery Building Blocks A data infrastructure is used for promoting data delivery and sharing Question logic Next question
+The service consumes data, information and knowledge via a single, custom-built non-open Machine to Machine (M2M) interface (e.g. via a data infrastructure specific to the service, not designed for reuse, including database interconnections, database links, database views, etc.) The service consumes data, information and knowledge via a single open standard Machine to Machine (M2M) interface for direct exchange of files (e.g. using Telnet, SFTP, HTTP, etc.) The service consumes data, information and knowledge via multiple open standard Machine to Machine (M2M) interfaces for direct exchange of files (e.g. a combination of Telnet, SFTP, HTTP, etc.) The service consumes any data, information and knowledge via a single open API format for Machine to Machine (M2M) direct data exchange (e.g. SOAP, REST, gPRC, etc.) The service consumes any data, information and knowledge via multiple open API formats for Machine to Machine (M2M) direct data exchange (e.g. SOAP, REST, gPRC, etc.) Not applicable or not necessary (according to the scope of the service No answer Examples Data exchange between services is done using file transfers A specific data exchange mechanism is used such as eDelivery Building Blocks A data infrastructure is used for promoting data delivery and sharing Question logic Next question